-Ukraine, with its picturesque landscapes and the richest natural resources, occupies the second place in terms of area in Europe and causes great interest among modern historians.
+Ukraine, with its picturesque landscapes and rich natural resources, occupies the second largest area in Europe and causes great interest among modern historians.
 This is due to the fact that such cultures and tribes as Trypillian culture, Scythians, Goths, Huns, Kipchaks and many others were represented on the territory of Ukraine.

 “History of Ukraine” is a large photo project that shows the history of Ukraine in the form of art photography.
-In the framework of the photo project, a time period is considered, which begins in the 40th – 15th millennium BC and ends in the Middle Ages (15th century AD).
-This period includes such epochs as the late Paleolithic, Trypillian culture, the time of prosperity of the nomadic Polovtsy (Kipchaks), the period of formations of the Greek colonies, the domination of the Scythians in the steppe regions, the formation of Kievan Rus and the appearance of the first Cossacks.
+As part of the photo project, a period of time that begins in the 40-15th millennium BC and ends in the Middle Ages (15th century AD) is considered.
+This period includes such epochs as the Late Paleolithic, Trypillian culture, the heyday of nomadic Polovtsy (Kipchaks), the period of the formation of Greek colonies, the reign of Scythians in the steppe regions, the formation of Kievan Rus and the appearance of the first Cossacks.

-The main objective of the project is the visualization of a particular historical era.
-Under visualization is meant the realization of stories and scenes based on real historical events.
+The main goal of the project is the visualization of a certain historical era.
+Visualization refers to the realization of stories and scenes based on real historical events.

 A photograph was chosen as a visualization technique.
-Collage and photo art are used to achieve the ultimate goal (that is, visualization of a historical event or persona).
+Collage and photo art are used to achieve the ultimate goal (i.e. visualization of a historical event or persona).

 Despite the fact that the first evidence of a person’s erectus (Homo erectus) on the territory of modern Ukraine dates back to the 900–800th millennium BC, the author reserved the right to limit the time span and begin the story from the 40–15th millennium BC.